Sometimes, a simple suggestion can cause an entire system or organization to rethink its ways.

 In addition to receiving scissor lift safety training, workers can prevent accidents by never exceeding the rated load of the lift, inspecting the controls before use, selecting work locations with level ground and firm surfaces, steering clear of electrical power sources by at least ten feet, operating during safe weather conditions, moving the machine safely with the lift lowered, setting the breaks before raising the lift, not removing guardrails, and reporting any issues and malfunctions immediately.

 As you can see, training is the single most important factor in avoiding accidents, whether or not you’re tied to the scissor lift or not.
 Aerial Lift Certification can elevate your skills and enhance your daily safety practices.
-With three training courses to match your specific requirements, ALC is the only OSHA-approved instructor you need.
+With three training courses to match your specific requirements, ALC is the only OSHA-compliant instructor you need.
 Forget expensive 3rd party “solutions.”
 Do it yourself with ALC.
 Save money, gain peace of mind, work smarter, be safer.
 You really can have it all with Aerial Lift Certification!

 Call our aerial lift and scissor lift OSHA safety consultants at (888) 278-8896, or visit the ALC contact page.
 Thanks for checking out the ALC blog – check back for more stories that matter to you and your industry!